FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-asn.md

 ## Dispatching data manually
 If you need to manually dispatch data, for instance when the component is subscribed to a custom topic, you can use `ResultDispatcher` to achieve that.
-The ASN component requires the `groups` property's content of the FACT-Finder response to be passed.
+The ASN component requires the `groups` property's content of the FactFinder response to be passed.
 No additional preparation is needed.

 ```js